Home » Our Medical Detox Center in Columbus, OH

 A stay in a medical detox program also depends on any underlying medical conditions you have at the time of treatment.
 Your height, weight, age, and mental health history can also play a role.
 To learn more and understand your options call us today at 800-481-8457

-Take a Positive First Step in Your Recovery and Choose Our Ohio Detox Programs
+Take a Positive First Step in Your Recovery and Choose Our Medical Detox in Columbus, Ohio

 The importance of detoxification in your recovery cannot be emphasized enough.
 While the detox process may be filled with uncertainty, the treatment professionals at Ohio Addiction Recovery Center can provide clarity, hope, and a plan of action.
-Our Ohio detox programs have been created over years of research, and our addiction therapy programs are proven to work for anyone who is addicted to drugs and alcohol.
+Our medical detox in Columbus, Ohio have been created over years of research, and our addiction therapy programs are proven to work for anyone who is addicted to drugs and alcohol.

 Recovery Can Start Today